Deep Vein Thrombosis (Blood Clot in the Leg, DVT)

 Deep Vein Thrombosis Treatment continued...

-Compression stockings are useful in preventing a complication of a leg blood clot called postthrombotic syndrome or postphlebitis syndrome, in which the leg swells and becomes painful.
+Compression stockings are useful in preventing a complication of a leg blood clot called postthrombotic syndrome or postphlebitis syndrome in which the leg swells and becomes painful.
 These stockings may be bought over-the-counter or can be custom fitted.
-They should be worn for at least a year.
+Your doctor can tell you how long to wear them.

 A person who has had a deep vein thrombosis may need follow-up Doppler ultrasounds or other tests if the leg swelling persists or if the symptoms come back.
 During anticoagulant treatment, it is often advised to take the following measures: